A Trip to The Highest Hill in Hong Kong Island: Victoria Peak

 Image Credit: Thomas Patrick on Unsplash

 Getting there: Taxi in Hong Kong is readily available to be hailed down the street.
-You can also call for a taxi.
+You can also call for a taxi, or even book one via the Uber app.

 Ticketing